 Formerly FormFiftyFive, Made by Folk is a well-established international showcase of creative work.
 It’s a great place to go for inspiration from all over the globe and a must for any designer who wants to keep up on trends.
 You’ll find showcases, art for sale, job listings, and even podcasts related to design.

 What Stands Out: International Flair.
 There’s nothing like a global perspective to get the creative juices flowing.

 Founded by Croatia based designer, Ena Baćanović, TDB started out as a personal inspiration board and has grown into a carefully curated collection of “high-quality inspiration, featuring works of designers and design studios from all over the world, with the main focus on young designers/ students.”

 What Stands Out: Inspiration.
 Everything on this lovely, scrollable blog is designed to inspire.

-Creative Overflow was created by Jacques van Heerden in 2009 “with the sole purpose of inspiring other artists to better themselves. . .provide inspiration to those that needed it, advice to those that struggled and tutorials to those who wanted to learn.”
+Creative Overflow was created by Jacques van Heerden in 2009.
+Its mission is to inspire other artists to better themselves, provide inspiration to those that need it, advice to those that struggle, and tutorials to those who want to learn.
 You’ll find articles written by industry professionals on all manner of design topics.